: Malta International Airport

 : Different Restaurants

-send e-mail to email@example.com
+Send me an e-mail to email@example.com

-Mellieha History: Mellieha is a rural village and tourist resort in the North-western part of Malta and derives its name from the Semitic root 'm-l-h' which in Arabic means salt.The name was probably derived from the ancient Punic and Roman salt-terns; historians indicated as lying adjacent to the large sandy bay at the foot of the village.
+Mellieha is a rural village in the North-Western region of Malta and its name derives from the Semitic root 'm-l-h' which in Arabic means salt.The name was probably adopted because of the ancient salt-terns the Punics & Romans had established at Gadira - the large sandy bay lying at the foot of the village.